katiewrennhansen/PerformanceCoachAlt/README.md

 To Do:
-1. Add content to cover video, location, whytrain and services sections
+1. Add content to cover video, location
-2. Switch to PC google calendar account
-3. Add facebook and twitter accounts
+2. Add facebook and twitter accounts
-4. Add paypal link
+3. Add paypal link